How often do you feel anxious or scared about attending a social situation?

 Last week I explained my 5 ways to be more confident.
 Essentially a lack of confidence is the same as feeling anxious.
 As your anxiety goes up, your confidence goes down and when your anxiety lowers, your confidence increases, which is why you feel confident going to meet people you know and in a familiar setting, but not meeting new people.

 A lot of what makes us anxious is unpredictability and the unknown.
-We are biologically programed to be fearful of change and the unfamiliar which is why we find it easier to stick to the same routines rather than try something new.
+We are biologically programmed to be fearful of change and the unfamiliar which is why we find it easier to stick to the same routines rather than try something new.
 It takes a lot to break that familiar cycle and enjoy new social situations, as they are unpredictable and uncontrollable.

 You can, however, master living with this tension.